zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 |ecs.gn6v-c8g1.8xlarge|32|128.0|N/A|4 \* NVIDIA V100|10.0|2,000|8|8|
 |ecs.gn6v-c8g1.16xlarge|64|256.0|N/A|8 \* NVIDIA V100|20.0|2,500|16|8|

-**Note:**

--   For more information, see [**Create a gn4 or gn5 instance**](../../../../intl.en-US/User Guide/Instances/Create an instance/Create a GPU Compute instance.md#)。
+**Note:** For more information, see [Create a compute optimized instance with GPUs](../../../../intl.en-US/User Guide/Instances/Create an instance/Create a compute optimized instance with GPUs.md#).
--   The gn6v instance type family does not support changing the configuration for the time being.

 Click [here](#) to view other instance type families.